dineshpithiya/apache-size-request-header-field-exceeds-server-limit/README.md

 As you can see in this office IBM [To know click here](http://www-01.ibm.com/support/docview.wss?uid=swg21384722) article, the default limit for the IBM HTTP Server (IHS) is 8K.
 And suggests to change it to 12288 or 16384 bytes.

-This directive can be applied at server-config or virtualhost level [(see APCHE doc)] (http://httpd.apache.org/docs/2.2/mod/core.html#limitrequestfieldsize).
+This directive can be applied at server-config or virtualhost level [see APCHE doc](http://httpd.apache.org/docs/2.2/mod/core.html#limitrequestfieldsize).
 I changed it at virtualhost level:

 ## **Solution**